Azerbaijan Gymnastics Federation: History

+In December 2024, the AGF was sanctioned by the Gymnastics Ethics Foundation, as it was held liable for abuse carried out by several coaches, including the head coach of rhythmic gymnastics, Mariana Vasileva.
+The AGF was required to pay a fine and appoint a safeguarding expert, and it was barred from participating in FIG activities for six months.

 Administration

-The President of AGF is Mehriban Aliyeva, and Vice-President is Altay Hasanov.
+The President of AGF is Mehriban Aliyeva and the Vice-President is Altay Hasanov.

-The supreme governing body of AGF is General Assembly.
-The Executive Committee supervises the Federation’s activities between the sessions of General Assembly and reports to GA.
-General Assembly elects the members of EC for 5 years period.
+The supreme governing body of the AGF is the General Assembly.
+The Executive Committee supervises the Federation’s activities between the sessions of General Assembly and reports to the General Assembly, which elects the members of the Executive Committee for a 5-year period.

-Executive of AGF is composed of:
+The Executive Committee of AGF is composed of: